-In addition to publicly available and Project specific information and data, this groundwater assessment has been prepared utilising information and data collected and collated as part of recent groundwater assessments for the nearby Olive Downs Project (HydroSimulations, 2018), Moorvale South Project (SLR, 2019a), and Eagle Downs Mine (SLR, 2019b).
+In addition to publicly available and Project-specific information and data, the Groundwater Assessment has been prepared utilising information and data collected and collated as part of recent groundwater assessments for the nearby Olive Downs Project (HydroSimulations, 2018), Moorvale South Project (SLR, 2019a), and Eagle Downs Mine (SLR, 2019b).
 Whitehaven has existing data sharing agreements with the owners of each of the projects/mines, which allows for the sharing of data, models and documentation.
-Under these agreements, data utilised as part of each project's groundwater assessment has been incorporated into this groundwater assessment.
+Under these agreements, data utilised as part of each project's groundwater assessment has been incorporated into this Groundwater Assessment.